 Reskilling is a practice that sometimes is needed as maintenance as technology progresses, but also can be brought about by specific events in the economy.
 The recession brought on reskilling practices in nearly every industry.
 An estimated 2.6 million workers lost their jobs in 2008.
 As workers were let go, those left behind were tasked with more duties so production wouldn’t fall behind.
 The remaining workers were reskilled to complete the jobs of recently terminated co-workers.
 And some of the workers who lost their jobs were forced to reskill to get back into the job market.

 When team members are cross-trained, they make themselves more valuable to their employer and to prospective employers.
 Dan Shapero, VP of Talent Solutions, Careers, and Learning at LinkedIn, says, “teams with diverse skill sets usually win… Ultimately the most important question is what the team needs to be successful and perform at its potential, and whether this person raises the performance of the team or not.”

 While the need for adding a skillset may be identified in an employee or a team, understanding the exact skill or how to go about training to the skill can be unclear.
 Having an established competency framework can help organizations to assign skill sets and competencies by role, document when reskilling or upskilling is needed, and train to these emerging requirements.

 When a worker is in a role and does not have the proper skills, there can be health and safety risks to the organization, especially in fields such as construction, healthcare, and manufacturing.
-A competency software can help forecast potential risks so managers and HR can take the necessary action to prevent any problems.
-A system of this kind can publish reports on any potential skills gaps, and highlight areas of new trainings that can help fill these gaps.
+Competency software can help forecast potential risks so managers and HR can take the necessary action to prevent any problems.
+A system of this kind can publish reports on any potential skills gaps, and highlight areas of new training that can help fill these gaps.